 Athlete's foot is a common fungal infection which develops flaky, itchy patches between the toes.
-If you have an infection of athletes foot, treatment will be required because the infection does not go away on its own.
+If you have an infection of athlete's foot, treatment will be necessary because the infection does not get better on its own.

 Athlete's foot (tinea pedis) is a contagious infection caused by a fungus.
 Fungi responsible for causing athlete's foot include Trichophyton, Microsporum, and Epidermophyton.
 While the infection can affect any part of the foot, it is most common between the toes.

 Despite its name, it doesn't just affect athlete's foot.
-Though the name is rooted in athleticism due to the warm, moist environments which athlete's feet are subjected to during activities.
+Though the name is rooted in athleticism due to the warm, moist environments to which athletes' feet are subjected during activities.

-The condition is estimated to affect 15% of the population and affects more men than women.
+The condition is estimated to affect approximately 15% of the population, with a higher incidence in men than in women.
 Fungal infections can develop from an overgrowth of the natural fungi on our skin.
-But infections can also be contracted from physical contact with contaminated surfaces, such as towels, socks, shoes and the floors of communal changing facilities.
+However, infections can also be contracted through physical contact with contaminated surfaces, such as towels, socks, shoes, and the floors of communal changing facilities.

-If you have an infection of athlete's foot, it is important to seek treatment to prevent the infection from spreading to other areas of your body or anyone else's.
+If you have an infection of athlete's foot, it is essential to seek treatment to prevent the infection from spreading to other areas of your body or other people.

 Typically, athlete's foot infections appear at the front of the foot, around and between the toes.